box1273002/Entrepreneurship/Business_Plan.md

 Imagine the same scenario — but with FOCO’s innovative coin system.

 Instead of a strict lockout, the user allocates coins to WhatsApp, deciding how much time they’re willing to “spend” on the app.
 When the coins run out, access is blocked — not as a punishment but as a natural consequence of spending their digital currency.
-This transforms screen time management into a strategic, gamified experience rather than a restrictive one.
-We will introduce a solution.
+This innovation transforms screen time management into a strategic, gamified experience rather than a restrictive one.

 <!-- TOC --><a name="14-app-and-product-description"></a>
 ### 1.4 App and Product Description